 - How “active” do you want your cat to be?

-- Do you like “needy” cats or do you prefer “independent” cat breeds?
+- Do you prefer “needy” cats or “independent” cat breeds?

 - Do you have any young kids or other pets at home?
 How important is it to you that “everyone” gets along?